Duphlux/duphlux-android-sdk/README.md

 ### Duphlux Inline Implementation

-The method takes your users through the journey and returns a boolean on completion.
+This method takes your users through the journey and returns a boolean on completion.
 Recommended.

 ```
 DuphluxSdk.launch(MainActivity.this, number.getText().toString()); // Launches the duphlux interface.